Skip to main content

 Navigate to API Tokens

-Log in to your Streamkap account and go to the Services page.
+Log in to your Streamkap account and navigate to your project’s Project Settings.

 2